-- Approval of the Bank's strategic and financial plans and regular review of progress to ensure the sustainability and health of the business; - Ensuring that processes are maintained to ensure the integrity of the financial reporting and disclosures by the company and compliance with legal and ethical responsibilities; - Periodical review and approval of the risk strategy, policies, risk appetite and risk management framework, including approval of the Bank's ICAAP, ILAAP and Recovery Plan / Resolution Pack ("RRP") on at least an annual basis; - Ensuring that there is an appropriate system of internal audit and periodically reviewing its effectiveness; - Delegating authority for day-to-day running of business to the Chief Executive Officer ("CEO").
+- Approval of the Bank's strategic and financial plans and regular review of progress to ensure the sustainability and health of the business; - Ensuring that processes are maintained to ensure the integrity of the financial reporting and disclosures by the company and compliance with legal and ethical responsibilities; - Periodical review and approval of the risk strategy, policies, risk appetite and risk management framework, including approval of the Bank's ICAAP, ILAAP and Recovery Plan ("RP") on at least an annual basis; - Ensuring that there is an appropriate system of internal audit and periodically reviewing its effectiveness; - Delegating authority for day-to-day running of business to the Chief Executive Officer ("CEO").

 As reflected in the Bank's Policies and its Authorities Manual, the Board delegates the day-to-day capital adequacy and liquidity risk management responsibilities to the CEO and the EXCO.
-The Management team meets weekly (as EXCO) to discuss current issues with a full agenda covering all aspects of the business including new business and emerging risks.
-It reports to the Board six times each year.
+The Management team meets weekly (as EXCO) to discuss current issues covering all aspects of the business including new business and emerging risks.
+It reports to the Board at each Board meeting.